Thunderbird Offline mode

 Configure Thunderbird IMAP Offline

-Next click the [Advanced...] button.
-A window appears, allowing you to choose which folders of your account should be made available to work offline.
-Select the ones you like.
+Next, click on Advanced....
+A window appears allowing you to choose which folders of your account will be made available to work offline.

 - Depending on the amount of data and your internet connection speed, this may take a long time.
 The status of the synchronization is displayed at the bottom of the thunderbird main window.

-You may now physically disconnect your computer from the internet and write/delete/move messages as you like.
-Note, that when you are composing a new message there is no longer a Send button.
-However, there is a Send Later button
+You may now disconnect your computer from the internet and write/delete/move messages as you like.
+Note that when composing a new message there is no longer a Send button.
+However, there is a Send Later button instead.